 Take your average sales call, for example.
 All of the information-digging in that call can be automated using conversational AI — a set of technologies that enable human-like messaging and speech between computers and humans.

-A chatbot can answer FAQs about products and services and even capture customer details that would usually need to be placed in a form — such as their contact details and credit card information — within the chat/conversation.
+An AI chatbot can answer FAQs about products and services and even capture customer details that would usually need to be placed in a form — such as their contact details and credit card information — within the chat/conversation.

 All of these mechanisms and processes can also be placed in the context of schools and universities, allowing admissions teams and school support staff to interact with current and potential students, parents and graduates on a scale that would require a team of hundreds of agents.